osamuyiohenhen/Twitch-Chat-Analysis/README.md

-# Twitch Chat Sentiment Bot (WIP)
+# Real Time Twitch Chat Sentiment Engine (WIP)

-This is a Python bot in development for Twitch chat.
-In its current state, the bot connects to a twitch channel, retrieves chat messages, and attempts to determine if they are positive, neutral, or negative.
+This is a Python program in development for Twitch chat.
+In its current state, the program uses an account to connect to a twitch channel, retrieves chat messages, and attempts to determine if they are positive, neutral, or negative.

 This project was started due to an interest in Twitch communities and a desire to experiment with natural language processing on live chat data.